ezsystems/commerce-documentation/docs/guide/cache/basketpreview_cache_and_user_specific_data.md

 ## Extending the REST call

-The modules section can be used for project specific data using a tagged service which has to implement a service using a special service tag:
+The modules section can be used for project-specific data using a tagged service which has to implement a service using a special service tag:

 ```
 <tag name="siso_core.session_data" alias="mydata"/>
 ```

-The alias "mydata" is used as a key in the modules section.
+The alias `mydata` is used as a key in the modules section.

-### Working with html fragments
+### Working with HTML fragments

-Each service implementing the SessionDataInterface can return HTML fragments.
+Each service implementing `SessionDataInterface` can return HTML fragments.
 The keys should use the ID of a container inside your site. eZ Commerce automatically replaces this container with the indicated HTML.

-Example how to provide the data in a service:
+Example for providing the data in a service:

 ``` php
 /**